 Bardt has been a member of the architecture faculty at RISD since 1988.
 He teaches upper-level studios, architectural history, the history and theory of projective geometry and foundation courses and has coordinated and authored the curriculum of all three core semesters.
 He has been a visiting professor at Cornell University and at the National Academy of Design and Art, Slovakia and currently serves on the Board of Governors of the RISD Museum.
 Bardt holds a Bachelor of Architecture from RISD and a Master of Architecture from Harvard University.

-My research interests are focused on materials and the role they play in our self definition.
-I am thinking about how materials guide us and how their properties generate insights.
+Bardt’s research interests are focused on materials and the role they play in our self definition.
+He is thinking about how materials guide us and how their properties generate insights.
 Materials resist us and make us aware of their resistance, a necessary condition of creativity.
-Earlier in my career, I examined sunlight and used the problem of its geometry to “catch” it with a large-scale tectonic construction wholly generated by sun movement over time.
-I am now researching and writing a book on materials, inspired in part by the mysterious connection between creativity and material engagement in the studio.
-For the past decade or so I have developed pedagogy based on material engagement and resistance.
-This book will include such material generated student work, as well as speculations on the connections between materially generated projects and their transformations into constructed works.
+Earlier in his career, he examined sunlight and used the problem of its geometry to “catch” it with a large-scale tectonic construction wholly generated by sun movement over time.
+He is now researching and writing a book on materials, inspired in part by the mysterious connection between creativity and material engagement in the studio.
+For the past decade or so he has developed pedagogy based on material engagement and resistance.
+He is working on a book that will include material-generated student work as well as speculations on the connections between materially generated projects and their transformations into constructed works.

 - AA, John Abbott College